fawad404/new-chat-ai/src/content/privacy/privacy.md

 #### Contacting ChatSite

-For questions or concerns regarding this Privacy Policy, please contact us at support@chatsitepro.com We are dedicated to addressing your privacy and security concerns and ensuring the protection of your information.
+For questions or concerns regarding this Privacy Policy, please contact us at support@callsupport.ai We are dedicated to addressing your privacy and security concerns and ensuring the protection of your information.

 ---